mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/OPERATIONS.md

 "Amazon Web Services – Email Address Verification Request".
 Click on the email verification link in the email.

+### Create an account with pdsadmin

-You can now use pdsadmin to create an account on your PDS.
+Use pdsadmin to create an account on your PDS and generate a password for the account.

 ```bash
 ./ops/pdsadmin.sh account create
 ```

-NOTE: This template requires the customized version of pdsadmin found in this repository.
+NOTE: This CDK template requires the customized version of pdsadmin found in this repository.
 The pdsadmin script from the main [Bluesky PDS repository](https://github.com/bluesky-social/pds) will not work.

 ### Create an account using an invite code